janko/rodauth-i18n/README.md

 ### Copying translations

-In Rails, you can copy built-in translations into your app via the `rodauth:i18n:translations` generator, which receives a list of locales to copy translations for:
+In a Rails app, you can copy built-in translations into your app via the `rodauth:i18n:translations` generator, which receives a list of locales to copy translations for:

 ```sh
 $ rails generate rodauth:i18n:translations en hr